 Dementia Friendly Communities are being coordinated across the District.
-These are very helpful in enabling people living with dementia to live happier lives
+These are very helpful in enabling people living with dementia to continue to live their lives.

 People Can…Become a Dementia Friendly Community

-Dementia can be life changing for sufferers, their families and friends.
+Dementia can be life changing for people, their families and friends.
 You and your local community can play a vital role in enabling people with dementia to live better.

 You can obtain general information about dementia from the Alzheimers Society website: http://www.alzheimers.org.uk/.